Hen Party Ideas in Leeds?

 Call Lane Bars

-The musical area of Leeds, Call Lane is bursting with bars and live music making it ideal for hens who want to kick back, have some bombs, and listen to great music all in the company of their closest friends.
+The musical area of Leeds, Call Lane is bursting with bars and live music making it ideal for girls who want to kick back, have some bombs, and listen to great music all in the company of their closest friends.
 For cocktail try The Maven and if live music is your jam you have to get down to Oporto.

 Amongst many things, Briggate houses the oldest pub in Leeds, Whitelocks, which offers a large variety of real ale, wine and spirits and some grub to go along with it.
 There’s also various other pubs you can stumble into (great for a spot of pub golf) and bars like the ever-popular Smokestack.